Why is My WordPress Admin So Slow? Causes & Top Fixes

 WP Adminify's Redirect URLs Module

-The plugin's Redirect URLs module allows you to easily set up a custom login URL and redirection.
-You can choose to redirect login attempts to a specific page (like a 404 page) or a custom-designed message, further deterring unauthorized access.
-This functionality, along with core optimizations, can create a more secure and streamlined admin experience.
+WP Adminify allows you to easily set up a custom login URL.
+You can choose to redirect login attempts to a specific page (like a 404 page).
+This can create a more secure admin experience.

 Caching plugins store frequently accessed data, reducing the strain on your server.
 This translates to quicker page loads, and that benefit extends to the admin area as well.